How to Handle a Reverse Stock Split

 A corporation can decrease the number of its publicly held shares through a reverse split.
 The board of directors does not need to get stockholder approval to authorize a reverse split.
 The board selects the reverse split ratio, such as issuing one share for every 10 shares owned, and announces the date the split takes effect.
-Whether this helps or hurts your stock portfolio depends on the company’s reason behind the revere stock split.
+Whether this helps or hurts your stock portfolio depends on the company’s reason behind the split.

-How it Works
+Understanding How it Works

-A reverse stock split reduces the number of issued shares but not the number of authorized shares.
+A reverse stock split reduces the number of issued shares but without changing the total value of all shares issued.
 With a reverse stock split, you end up owning fewer shares but each share is worth more that the original.
 For example, if you own 1,000 shares of a stock priced at $50 a share, your position is worth $50,000.

 Reverse Splits and Minority Stockholders

 Your chance of prevailing in a lawsuit brought against the board of directors is slim.
 The courts have held that, absent fraud, misrepresentation or misconduct, a corporation has the right to eliminate minority stockholders through a reverse split.

 Reverse Split Advantages

+Reverse splits can signal good news for investors or bad news.
 A reverse split can signal that a company is financially strong enough to be listed on an exchange.
 The stock price will increase enough to meet the exchange’s minimum price requirement.
 If you own stock in a small company that has seen increased sales and profits, the stock price should continue to rise after the reverse split.

 Reverse Split Disadvantages

 The reverse split may boost the stock’s price for a while, but if sales have stalled or the company posts consecutive losses, the stock price will continue falling.
 Left unchecked, the stock will eventually be delisted off the exchange.

 Based in St. Petersburg, Fla., Karen Rogers covers the financial markets for several online publications.
 She received a bachelor's degree in business administration from the University of South Florida.